Zambia’s Forgotten Space Program

 Who do you admire in your field?
 Why?
 Do you have influences beyond the field of photography?
 Who and why?

-How will your work continue to evolve or change in the future?
+How will your work continue to evolve or change?

 That’s hard to say, since there is so much going on at the same time.
 But I think I will keep approaching contemporary issues in a non-classical way.
 I really think I can raise more awareness on the subjects that I think are relevant from the position I am now.